liquor license Services

-On licence – issued or renewed to licensees for the sale of liquor for consumption by customers ON the premises.
-Establishments that require this type of liquor licence include bars, cafés, restaurants and hotels.
+On license – issued or renewed to licensees for the sale of liquor for consumption by customers ON the premises.
+Establishments that require this type of liquor license include bars, cafés, restaurants, and hotels.

-Off licence – issued or renewed to licensees for the sale or supply of liquor for consumption OFF the premises.
-Establishments that require this type of licence include supermarkets, grocery stores, bottle shops, liquor stores, wine warehouses, and, in some cases, online remote sales distributors.
+Off license – issued or renewed to licensees for the sale or supply of liquor for consumption OFF the premises.
+Establishments that require this type of license include supermarkets, grocery stores, bottle shops, liquor stores, wine warehouses, and, in some cases, online remote sales distributors.

 Special Licence – issued for events taking place in or on premises not normally licensed to sell or serve alcohol.
 This can cover events on both small and large scale.